 Beginning of General Education:

-The establishment of the Directorate of Knowledge in 1925 (G), marked the launch of the first educational system in the kingdom of Saudi Arabia (KSA) and was the cornerstone of the boys' educational system in the country.
-A decision was made in 1927 (G), to establish the first Council for Knowledge with an aim to develop an educational system that would monitor education in the Hijaz region.
+Establishment of the Directorate of Knowledge in 1925, marked the launch of the first educational system in the Kingdom of Saudi Arabia (KSA) and this directorate was the cornerstone of the boys' educational system in the country.
+A decision was made in 1927, to establish the first council for knowledge with an aim to develop an educational system that would monitor education in the Hijaz region.

 The powers of the Directorate of Knowledge expanded upon the establishment of the Kingdom of Saudi Arabia.
-Its function was not only limited to the monitoring of education in the Hijaz region.
-However it monitored all the educational affairs in entire KSA.
+Its function was not only limited to the monitoring of education in the Hijaz region, it also monitored all the educational affairs of entire KSA.
 Initially the directorate started with four schools and the number of schools then increased to 323.

-As education evolved, a Royal Decree was issued in 2002 (G), to annex the General Presidency for Girls' Education, under the Ministry of Knowledge.
-Dr. Khedr Al Qurashi was appointed as the Deputy Minister of Knowledge for Girls’ Education.
-A year later, the Ministry of Knowledge was renamed the Ministry of Education.
+As education evolved, a royal decree was issued in 2002, to annex the General Presidency for Girls' Education, under the Ministry of Knowledge.
+Dr. Khedr Al Qurashi was appointed as the Deputy Minister of Knowledge for girls' education.
+A year later, Ministry of Knowledge was renamed as Ministry of Education.